Home > Sustainability > Social > Kajima Declaration of Partnership Building

 We do not request unreasonable cuts to costs.
 We strive to build an equal contractor-subcontractor relationship and to achieve fair and transparent trade by making sure to follow correct steps based on the Guidelines for Compliance with the Construction Industry Law formulated by the Ministry of Land, Infrastructure, Transport and Tourism.

-We conclude subcontract agreements, including decisions on transaction prices, in writing (as paper or electronic contracts) before the start of construction, while working in compliance with the Construction Business Act and other relevant laws and regulations to clarify contract details as a prime contractor, to prevent conflicts, and to mitigate one-sidedness.
-As a main contractor, we strive to conclude an agreement on terms that are satisfactory to both parties after deliberation with the subcontractor on equal footing.
+We conclude subcontractor agreements, including decisions on transaction prices, in writing (as paper or electronic contracts) before the start of construction, while working in compliance with the Construction Business Act and other relevant laws and regulations to clarify contract details as a prime contractor, as well as calling out to partner companies through the Partner Company Association or other means to carry out annual or similarly periodic deliberations in order to prevent conflicts and to mitigate one-sidedness.
+As a main contractor, we conclude agreements on terms that are satisfactory to both parties after carrying out appropriate actions as indicated in the Guidelines for Price Negotiations to Appropriately Pass Through Labor Cost and after deliberation with the subcontractor on equal footing.

 (3) Intellectual Properties and Knowledge

-We do not demand the conclusion of a one-sided non-disclosure agreement or exploit our trading advantage for the disclosure of knowledge or the voluntary conveyance of intellectual properties.
+We carry out transactions in consideration of the "Basic Approach" and "Contract Template" given in the Guidelines on Intellectual Property Transactions, and we do not demand the conclusion of a one-sided non-disclosure agreement or exploit our trading advantage for the disclosure of knowledge or the voluntary conveyance of intellectual properties.

 (4) Negative Effects Caused by Work-Style Reforms etc.